 Once this is all complete, go open a business checking account and now you are ready to rock and roll.
 THAT’S IT!
-It is not complicated.
+It is not complicated…

 I would advise utilizing a service to create this parent LLC in Wyoming or Nevada because often times they provide you an address in that state.
-It usually only costs $200 a year to maintain.
-This money is well spent though to protect your identity and to cover your ass.
+It usually only costs $100-200 a year to maintain as well.
+I like the “Wyoming LLC Attorney” for this.

 The benefits of an LLC are numerous but the top two are:

 - Liability protection.
 When you operate under an LLC as a nurse practitioner, it provides you an additional shield of protection.
 If the LLC is owned by another parent LLC, this even further increases the layers of protection.
 I personally have 4 layers.
 I know some individuals who have elaborate structures and own upwards of 20 different LLC’s and trusts.
 You worked too hard to get here, so protect yourself from frivolous lawsuits.
 USE AN LLC!

 - Tax advantages.
 You need to learn how to maximize the tax benefits an LLC provides.
 Every single expense you have that relates to business needs to be run through your LLC.
 This decreases your personal expenses and tax obligations SIGNIFICANTLY.
 If you operate at a loss, then the tax advantages are even better!
 There are business owners out there that generate $700,000 a year in revenue as a single employee business and pay as little as 15% in taxes legally.
 Those are HUGE savings.
 Talk with an accountant or financial planner for more details or shoot me a message.
 Remember, this is LEGAL tax reduction, not tax evasion.